yukikongju/Data-Science-Machine-Learning-Ressources/README.md

+### What is this repository about?
+I document my learning process and the most interesting ressources I found to learn data science.

 ### What is data science?

 Data science combines the field of statistics and programmation to describe data, predict values and prescribe recommendations based on the predictions made in a specific domain, such as business analytics, sport analytics and bioinformatics.
 It helps us understand how the decisions we take influence our world, quantify if the changes implemented have been helpful, and suggest how should we correct our comportement to reach our goals.